Philosyang/Philosyang.github.io/content/fun.md

 Generally speaking, I like music and video games.

+How a language model rated my gaming taste archetype:
+“The Mastery Explorer” – thrives on skill, intuition, and organic discovery; avoids randomness, hand-holding, and artificial progression.

 ## Rhythm Games

 I am fortunate enough to be around an inclusive and friendly local social circle around rhythm games, as well as making many friends beyond the games themselves.